Green Line Rivalry: History

 The rivalry was amplified when on January 8, 2010, BC and BU faced off at Fenway Park, the first men's college hockey game to be played at Boston's iconic ballpark.
 BU edged BC 3–2 in front of a crowd of 38,000, the largest crowd to ever watch the two schools play.

 A documentary about the rivalry entitled The Battle of Comm Ave. was released in 2009 by Rival Films.
 The documentary contains game footage and interviews with numerous players and coaches.

 On November 8, 2013, the teams faced off in the first non York–Parker matchup since 1994.
 The Eagles defeated the David Quinn-led Terriers 5–1 at Agganis Arena.
 Parker retired in the 2012–13 offseason after 40 years of coaching the Terriers.

-During the 2020-21 season, Agganis Arena was unavailable for play, as it was being used for state COVID-19 pandemic purposes.
-Thus on February 6, 2021, Walter Brown Arena served as host for a matchup for the first time since January 17, 2004, where the Terries skated to a 3–1 win over #1-ranked Boston College.
+During the 2020–21 season, Agganis Arena was unavailable for play, as it was being used for state COVID-19 pandemic purposes.
+Thus on February 6, 2021, Walter Brown Arena served as host for a matchup for the first time since January 17, 2004, where the Terries skated to a 3–1 win over No. 1-ranked Boston College.

 On December 9, 2022, the Eagles and Terriers met in the first matchup since 1972 that did not include at least one of Jerry York or Jack Parker as head coach of their respective team.
-York retired in the 2022–23 offseason after 50 years of coaching.
+York retired in the 2021–22 offseason after 50 years of coaching.
 BC, led by Greg Brown defeated BU by a score of 9–6 at Conte Forum.

+The 2023–24 season saw historic matchups between the two rivals.
+In their 292nd and 293rd all-time meetings on January 26–27, 2024, the schools battled for the first time as both the 1st and 2nd ranked teams in the country.
+No. 2-ranked Boston College hosted the No. 1 ranked Terriers at Conte Forum in the opener of the home-and-home series, skating to 4–1 victory.
+BU hosted the Eagles at Agganis Arena the following night, with Boston College taking a 4–3 victory to earn the weekend sweep.
+The No. 3-ranked Terriers would avenge their losses just a week later on February 5 by defeating the No. 1-ranked Eagles in the first round of the Beanpot, by a score of 4–3.
+The two teams would meet for a 4th time in the Hockey East championship game on March 23, once again as the No. 1 and No. 2 ranked teams in the nation.
+The top-ranked Eagles would skate away with the victory to earn their 12th Hockey East title, after beating BU by a score of 6–2.